 Now on to the peppermint.
 I like to use red and green for color, but you could use one or the other if you wanted to as well.
 Put them in a zip top bag and bang the crap out of them with something heavy.
 I find the meat mallet works great, as well as a rolling pin.
 Plus the kids LOVE helping out with this part!

-Put the crushed peppermint into some sort of vessel.
+Put the crushed peppermint into some sort of vessel (plate, bowl, dish, anything like that).
 Then roll your frosted sandwiches around in it.
 This will give it a nice crunch, texture, and flavor, as well as look pretty.

 Now this may sounds strange, but if you can, let the cookies sit out on parchment paper overnight.
 If you try to put them in a mason jar freshly made they will all just stick together.